Primatial Cathedral of Bogotá: Pipe organ

-The pipe organ of the cathedral was originally an instrument by Aquilino Amezua, a prominent Spanish organ builder, his system consists of 58 games or organ stops, a console with four manual keyboards and a keyboard that is played with the feet (pedalboard), it also has around 4,500 pipes, all of which makes it the largest organ in Colombia.
-In itself, the organ is an orchestra with instruments such as trumpets, bombards, oboes, clarinets, flutes and human voices.
-It is not only played in religious services, but also in concerts.
+The pipe organ of the cathedral was originally an instrument by Aquilino Amezua, a prominent Spanish organ builder, his system consists of 58 organ stops, a console with four manual keyboards and a keyboard that is played with the feet (pedalboard); it has around 4,500 pipes, which makes it the largest organ in Colombia.

-The instrument underwent a restoration, which had a value of 2,515 million pesos, which was financed by the Colombian Ministry of Culture, the National Tourism Fund (Fontur) and the Archdiocese of Bogotá.
-The process was carried out between 2013 and 2016 and was in charge of the Spanish organ company Gerhard Grenzing S.A., which has intervened the organs of the cathedrals of Seville, Brussels and Mexico, among others.
+The instrument underwent a restoration costing 2,515 million pesos, which was financed by the Colombian Ministry of Culture, the National Tourism Fund (Fontur) and the Archdiocese of Bogotá.
+The restoration was carried out between 2013 and 2016 and was entrusted to the Spanish organ company Gerhard Grenzing S.A., which has also intervened on the organs of the cathedrals of Seville, Brussels and Mexico, among others.
 Finally, the inauguration of the organ took place on July 2, 2016, with the Blessing of the instrument by Cardinal Rubén Salazar Gómez and an inaugural concert presided over by the Spanish maestro Juan de la Rubia, titular organist of the Sagrada Família in Barcelona (Spain).